codeR49/udacity-azure-cms/WRITEUP.md

 - *Choose the appropriate solution (VM or App Service) for deploying the app*
 - *Justify your choice*

-APP SERVICE
-Cost: Very reasonable.
-There are three different tiers - Dev/Test, Production, and Isolated.
-Choose according to your requiremnts.
-Scalablity: Supports both Vertical or Horizontal scaling.
-Availability: Supports multiple languages, such as .NET, .NET Core, Java, Ruby, Node.js, PHP, or Python and support of both Linux and Windows environments.
-Workflow: Continous deployment through GitHub workflows on the Azure portal makes updating the CMS app a snap.

-Virtual Machine
-Cost: Also reasonable cost.
-Lower up-front cost compared to purchasing and maintaining hardware.
-Scalability: Supports both Vertical or Horizontal scaling.
-Availability: Support of both Linux and Windows VMs.
-Workflow: VMs allow for the installation of custom images and are an excellent choice for migrating from an on-premises server to the cloud.
-Also works fine to deploy web application etc.
+Analyze costs, scalability, availability: I am considering Standard tier pay as you go pricing model for both VM and App sevice.
+However app service is almost 1.5 times costlier than VM which can further increase if support is included in monthly plan.
+In case of scalability, both VM and App Service offers autoscaling, loadbalancer and scale-limit.
+But, 1000 nodes per scale set and 30 instances in VM and App Service respectively.
+In case of availability, both VM and App Service offers SLA and Multi-region failover.
+However, SLA for VM offers upto 99.99% but for App Service it's upto 99.95%.
+Also, VM have different parameters in SLA like Availability Zone, Data Disk etc.

 My Choice:
 I chose App Service because the CMS app is lightweight, does not require robust compute power, and is easy to deploy through Azure.
 The CMS App is straightforward and runs on a Python codebase, which is supported by App Service.
-Overall, a simple choice.
+For such a simple app, developer keep up and running in minutes without any underlying software.

 ### Assess app changes that would change your decision.